Why Do I Get Upset When Someone Doesn't Text Back?

 Ghosting helps us avoid decisions

-If you don't know what ghosting is, it is in fact the art of leaving someone in the lurch without telling them, by simply by stopping answering their calls, texts, emails, etc. In short, it involves disappearing and falling off the radar.
+If you don’t know what ghosting is, it is in fact the art of leaving someone in the lurch without telling them, by simply stopping answering their calls, texts, emails, etc. In short, it involves disappearing and falling off the radar.
 This totally cowardly method is the demonstration of a very current problem; the difficulty of talking face-to-face.
-Rather than saying "no", "I can't" or "goodbye", you forget to answer and let time pass.
-When we don't answer a friend, who wants to go out for the evening for example, we feel guilty by saying that we're busy and that it's not as if we'll never answer her again, but it's also a way to avoid saying no to her.
-It's also a good way to postpone any decision-making.
+Rather than saying "no," "I can’t" or "goodbye," you forget to answer and let time pass.
+When we don’t answer a friend, who wants to go out for the evening for example, we feel guilty by saying that we’re busy and that it’s not as if we’ll never answer her again, but it’s also a way to avoid saying no to her.
+It’s also a good way to postpone any decision-making.
 Of course, the decision is often taken to avoid long-term upset and drama.
-In the worst-case scenario it will ruin your night, but when you don't know what to answer, you don't need an answer and the problem is solved!
+In the worst-case scenario, it will ruin your night, but when you don’t know what to answer, you don’t need an answer and the problem is solved!

 >>> Discover the reasons why ghosters always come back